 Upon completion of this course, participants should be able to:

-4. Discuss the biological plausibility of how alteration of the normal mobility of visceral fascial structures can contribute to pelvic floor dysfunction.
+4. Understand the biological plausibility of how alteration of the normal mobility of visceral fascial structures can contribute to pelvic floor dysfunction

-5. List potential causes for development of restrictions in the visceral fascia of the abdominal, pelvis, and thoracic cavity.
+5. Cite potential causes for development of restrictions in the visceral fascia of the abdominal, pelvis, and thoracic cavity.

 6. Differentiate between direct and indirect mobilization techniques and understand the proper application of each